-At Abby Kelley Foster Charter Public School, we believe that character development is an integral part of a student's education.
+At Abby Kelley Foster, we believe that character development is an integral part of a student's education.
 We have developed a system that recognizes character strengths in our students.
-Each month has a designated character virtue and monthly a student from each homeroom is elected by his/her teacher for best exemplifying that virtue.
-These students have their pictures taken and hung in the lobby.
-They also receive a certificate and have breakfast with the administration and their family each month.
+Each month has a designated character virtue that is taught, and weekly, a student from each homeroom is elected by his/her teacher for best exemplifying that virtue.
+These students have their pictures taken and displayed in the lobby.
+They also receive a certificate and have breakfast with the other winners for that week.